launchdarkly/launchdarkly-toolbar/README.md

 # LaunchDarkly Toolbar

-> ⚠️ **Warning:** This package is currently not ready for production use and is considered unsupported.
-Features, APIs, and behavior may change without notice.
+> 🚧 **Beta:** This package is currently in beta.
+While functional and tested, APIs may still evolve based on feedback.
+Please report any issues or suggestions!

 A React component that provides a developer-friendly toolbar for interacting with LaunchDarkly during development.
 The toolbar supports two modes: